 Cognitive distortions are a simple way that our minds work that convinces us of a reality that simply is not true.
-These thoughts are usually used to convince our minds of negative thoughts or emotions, explaining to ourselves that things sound accurate and rational, yet in reality, only serve to keep us feeling bad about ourselves or to keep us trapped in negative situations.
-Narcissists believe that rules do not apply to them, that they can stomp all over peoples lives and boundaries, without a care as to who they hurt, so long as their needs are being met.
+These thoughts are usually used to convince our minds of negative thoughts or emotions, explaining to ourselves that things sound accurate and rational.
+Yet, in reality, they only serve to keep us feeling bad about ourselves or to keep us trapped in negative situations.
+Narcissists believe that rules do not apply to them, that they can stomp all over people’s lives and boundaries, without a care as to who they hurt, so long as their needs are being met.

 Cognitive Distortions explains why they are negative, so self-entitled who go around destroying others.